JuliaData/DataCaches.jl/README.md

 that make frequent time-, internet or network bandwidth expensive function calls (remote API queries, long-running computations) and need results to be available across Julia sessions.
+*Any* Julia object can be cached to disk to persist across sessions as `.jls` Julia serialized object files, but a special consideration is given to `DataFrame` objects as these are stored as `.csv` files, so they can also be independently inspected, accessed, and manipulated if needed.

 Three levels of caching are provided, from manual to fully automatic: